binbashar/le-genai-ml/genai-agentcore-demos/PRE_WORKSHOP_CHECKLIST.md

 ./quickstart.sh
 ```

+**Note:** The script already has execution permissions when cloned from git.
+If you encounter a "Permission denied" error (rare), run: `chmod +x quickstart.sh`

 This automated script checks all prerequisites and shows you exactly what's configured and what still needs setup.

 **Expected output:**